 These exercises work well combined with some relaxation which might just be listening to some music you enjoy but something I recommend to many of my clients is an app called “head space”.
 I struggle with lots of fluffy stuff but this app is brilliant, it takes just 10 minutes and is very “normal”, not airy fairy, just simple- I find it hard to explain so just trust me and try it!
 Many of us, myself included, are so busy juggling kids/work/home life that we become very tense.
 Think again of your pelvic floor like the muscles in your shoulders…do you they get tight and need a warm bath and a stretch out from time to time?
 Well your pelvic floor is another area that can suffer from these “trigger points” of tight muscle which in turn can lead to pain.

 Simply by giving yourself some “head space” and reducing you stress you can help relax your pelvic floor.

 If you have specific concerns about your pelvic floor, suffer with incontinence and/or pain it is always advisable to see a Women’s Health Physiotherapist.
-Laura is highly trained and will always handle your situation sensitively and confidentially.
-If you want to have a chat to see if Physiotherapy can help you, please do not hesitate to get in contact.
+If you are unsure whether Physiotherapy could help you contact Laura on 07738224861 or by using the contact form.